nemothorx/timetools/readme.md

 ## datediff - show the time difference between two dates

+Any date(1) compatible date should work.
+Defaults to "now" if no second date given.

+eg:
+`datediff "01-Jan-1970" "@155555555"`

 note: datediff uses showtime

 ## showtime - show the time for a given number of seconds

+eg:
+`showtime 155555555`

+## TODO:
+* Improve help/usage within scripts